rgcgithub/regenie/docs/docs/overview.md

 #### Cauchy combination tests
-The ACATV[@RN339] test uses the Cauchy combination method to combine single variant p-values $p_i$ as
+The ACATV[@RN339] test uses the Cauchy combination method ACAT to combine single variant p-values $p_i$ as
 $$Q_{ACATV} = \sum_i \widetilde{w}_i^2\tan{\{\pi(0.5 - p_i)\}}$$
 where we set $\widetilde{w}_i = w_i \sqrt{MAF(1-MAF)}$.
 This test is highly computationally tractable and is robust to correlation between the single variant tests.